Bira/octopus-carnival/_drafts/wir-dscc-human.md

 are the most numerous humanoid species on Athas, they are infinitely varied and adaptable, and all the other stuff you have read about them a thousand times in other places.
-What this tells me is that those Mixed Groups of People will be mostly made up of humans, with the others being more of an extra spice you sprinkle on top.
+What this tells me is that those Mixed Groups of People will be mostly made up of humans.

 ## The Numbers